playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 ## Vue

-Vue provides a `v-for` global attribute that does for lists what `v-if` does for conditionally rendering:
+Vue provides a `v-for` global attribute that does for lists what `v-if` does for conditional rendering:

 ```vue {5-21,37-45}
 <!-- FileList.vue -->